rohitbansal83/CS498CCA2019/README.md

 ## Implementation

 1. Clean and transform data, identify and remove outliers
-2. Transform the Combined dataset to replace all nan values with zeros and convert to svm format.
+2. Transform the combined dataset to replace all nan values with zeros and convert to svm format.
 3. Produce two distinct data sets.
     (a) A dataset with all data points with all labels > 0 set to 1.
 This dataset is used to determine the presence of heart disease.
     (b) A dataset with all records reporting a label of > 0.
 All labels > 1 are set to 0.